Hockey OperationsExecutive Staff

 |JOHN DAVIDSON, President of Hockey Operations/Alternate Governor|

-Davidson, 59, is one of hockey's most respected figures and has enjoyed a long and distinguished career that spans four decades.
+One of hockey’s most respected figures and the current chairman of the Hockey Hall of Fame selection committee, Davidson has enjoyed a long and distinguished career that spans four decades.
 Prior to his successful stint with the Blues, he was the longtime analyst for New York Rangers games on Madison Square Garden Network (MSG), as well as various NHL national broadcast partners in the United States and Canada.
 His outstanding work during a 20-plus year broadcasting career earned him numerous honors.

 In 2009, he received the prestigious Foster Hewitt Memorial Award for outstanding contributions as a hockey broadcaster by The Hockey Hall of Fame and was inducted on Nov.
 9, 2009.
 The NHL and USA Hockey honored Davidson with the Lester Patrick Award for his contributions to ice hockey in the United States in March 2004.
 He also won two New York Emmy Awards for “Outstanding On-Camera Achievement” in 2001 and 1995 and was part of MSG’s Rangers broadcast team that won the CableACE Award for “Outstanding Live Event Coverage” in 1994.